Henok-23/Photon/README.md

 # Photon
- Desktop Assistant(Beta - version 0.2)
+**Desktop Assistant (Beta – version 0.2)**

-Tested only on Ubuntu, should work on all major Linux distros with Flatpak support
+Tested only on Ubuntu, should work on all major Linux distros with Flatpak support.

-You can only
+---

+## What you can do right now
-  -Read emails the orignal or summary
+- Read emails — the original or a summary
-  -write gmail using AI by submitting your own prompt or write email by your self -install apps and may have bugs.
+- Write Gmail using AI (your own prompt) or manually type your email
+- Install apps (may have bugs)
-  - This version is not local, I use openAI API because making it local is very resource intesive and require VRAM which most laptops don't have(including mine)
+- This version is **not local** — it uses the OpenAI API because making it local is very resource-intensive and requires VRAM most laptops (including mine) don’t have
-  - voice feature for opening apps is removed on this version.
+- Voice feature for opening apps has been removed in this version

-Main value proposion is focus and simplicity!
+**Main value proposition is focus and simplicity!**

+---

-Long term plan
+## Long-term plan
 Photon’s core will always remain open-source.
-If this project gains traction, I may introduce optional Pro features to cover API/server costs and sustain full-time development after I graduate from college in May.
-I want to say this early so there are no surprises later.
+If this project gains traction, I may introduce optional **Pro features** to cover API/server costs and sustain full-time development after I graduate from college in May.

+Saying this early so there are no surprises later.

-This is beta version and my first release, I plan to integrate photon with email, calendar, slack etc.
+This is a beta release and my first release.
+I plan to integrate Photon with email, calendar, Slack, etc.

+---

+## Download Photon

-Please go to [Photon](https://photondesktop.com) to download and try it no need to package or do anything !
+➡️ **Go to [photondesktop.com](https://photondesktop.com)** to download and try it.
-I can only give first 100 access to photon because I haven't gotten approval from Google API access yet, and they limit users only for 100 users until they give approval.
-At the same time please go there and try to download it if it reaches limit, you still register and will let you know as soon as I get full API access.
+No need to package anything yourself!

+**Important:** I can only give access to the first 100 users because Google API still hasn’t approved my app.
+Google limits to 100 test users until full approval.

+You can still register even if it hits the limit — you’ll be notified when full API access is granted.

+---

-How to package photon on your own(your own API keys)
+# How to package Photon yourself (using your own API keys)

-- please download all files from here and put it one folder
+1. **Download all files from this repo and place them in one folder.**

+2. **Inside the `wheels` folder, download dependencies with:**

+    ```bash
-- get inside wheels folder and download these dependacies with command below pip download --dest wheels \
+    pip download --dest wheels \
       PySide6 \
       google-auth \